Bony pelvis structure, types, organs, Differences between male & female pelvis

 Structures attached to the pelvic surface of the sacrum

-Four structures related to ala of the sacrum from medial to lateral:
+Four structures related to the ala of the sacrum from medial to lateral:

 - Sympathetic chain.